 As part of this process, your church will receive:

-- Seed money (up to $5000) to help kick start new initiatives that deepen each church’s call and embodiment of resilience.
+- Seed money ($5,000-10,000) to help kick start new initiatives that deepen each church’s call and embodiment of resilience.

 - Collaboration and fellowship with other pastors and church leaders who can offer new insight.